nick-leland/pyradiomics/docs/index.rst

 * PyWavelets (Wavelet filter)
 * pykwalify (Enabling yaml parameters file checking)

-See also the `requirements file <https://github.com/Radiomics/pyradiomics/blob/master/requirements.txt>`_.
+See also the `pyproject file <https://github.com/AIM-Harvard/pyradiomics/blob/master/pyproject.toml>`_ for the exact set of runtime and optional dependencies.

 Installation
 ------------

-PyRadiomics is OS independent and compatible with and Python >=3.5.
-Pre-built binaries are available on PyPi and Conda.
-To install PyRadiomics, ensure you have python installed and run:
+PyRadiomics is OS independent and compatible with Python >=3.9.
+We publish wheels for CPython 3.9-3.13 (including Python 3.12) on PyPI and Conda.
+To install PyRadiomics, ensure you have a supported 64-bit Python installed and run:

 *  ``python -m pip install pyradiomics``